mihakralj/pinescript/docs/trends/ema.md

 ### Disadvantages

-- **Lag**: While more responsive than SMA, EMA still lags behind price action, especially with larger periods
+- **Lag**: While more responsive than SMA, EMA still lags behind signal action, especially with larger periods
 - **Parameter Sensitivity**: Small changes in α can lead to significant differences in signals and performance
 - **False Signals**: In ranging or choppy markets, increased sensitivity can generate more false signals than SMA
 - **Overfitting Risk**: The flexibility of α parameter can lead to overfitting during strategy optimization